openstatus logoPricingDashboard

 FAQs

-What are the free limits?
+What does the free plan include?

 Read more on our about page.